Blast at residential building in Germany injures 12; suspect detained

-BERLIN (AP) — German police have detained a suspect in connection with an explosion at a residential building that injured at least a dozen people Thursday, some of them seriously, a senior security official said.
+BERLIN (AP) — German police have detained a suspect in connection with an explosion at a residential building that injured 12 first responders on Thursday, some of them seriously, a senior security official said.

-The interior minister of North Rhine-Westphalia state, Herbert Reul, said 10 firefighters and two police officers were injured in the blast at a high-rise building in the town of Ratingen.
+The interior minister of North Rhine-Westphalia state, Herbert Reul, said that 10 firefighters and two police officers were injured in the blast at a high-rise building in the town of Ratingen.
+It wasn't immediately clear what caused the blast.

-A body was also recovered from the building, he said.
+A body was also recovered from the building, Reul said.
 The identity of the person and the circumstances of their death weren’t immediately known.

 Ratingen is located on the northeastern outskirts of Duesseldorf, the state capital.